 Recommendation: None.
+Timeline for Compliance: N/A

 E. Level of Competition

 Area of Observation: The current CTC (LYNX) is a Transit Authority for Orange, Osceola, and Seminole Counties.
 MetroPlan recommended, and the Commission for the Transportation Disadvantaged selected LYNX as the CTC for the three-county region.